The Difference Between a Quiz Page and a Learning Page

 4. Build Around Common Mistakes

 If many people get a question wrong, that is a clue.
+The topic may need a better explanation.

 5. End With a Next Step